-This statement covers direct employees of the Council, agency workers engaged through the Council's temporary agency contract and services delivered on behalf of the Council by third party organisations and in the Council's supply chains.
-This statement refers to actions and activities during the financial year 2021/2022.
+This statement covers direct employees of the Council, agency workers engaged through the Council's temporary agency contract and goods, works and services delivered on behalf of the Council by third party organisations and in the Council's supply chains.
+This statement refers to actions and activities during the financial year 2022-2023.